 Students arriving after form class undertake a "sign in" system upon arrival.

 Attendance data is collated at the office after form class.

-SMS text messages are sent to parents of absent students on a daily basis.
+SMS text messages are sent to parents of absent students on a daily basis and weekly attendance data is provided to deputy principals and year level coordinators.